 Urban Forest Management Plan

-A key aspect of the planning process is engaging with community members and stakeholders to understand the key issues that affect White Rock’s urban forest today.
-Feedback from the public will be used to help develop a vision and direction for future management of trees and natural areas within the City, to establish targets for future canopy cover, and to inform potential amendments to the City’s Tree Management Bylaw (No. 1831) and Policy (No. 611).
+As a collaboratively created document, engaging with community members and stakeholders is a vital aspect of the planning process.
+Feedback from the public will be used to help develop a vision and direction for future management of trees and natural areas within the City, to establish targets for future canopy cover.
+This plan will also inform potential amendments to the White Rock Tree Management Bylaw, 2008, No. 1831 and City Policy No. 611.